V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 Reboot complete
 ```

 But... remember?
-Maximum 30 characters allowed in the hostname...
+Maximum 30 characters allowed as hostname...

 Note that the folder path are saying "oh no i hope this isnt too", too what... too long??
 Huh???
 Thanks to the creator to make us cry.

 SO I USED MY LEET POWER TO...... fail again.
 Yeah...